aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotitem/_index.md

 ### isDetailHidden() {#isDetailHidden--}

+<b>@deprecated.</b> Please use the 'isDetailHidden' property instead.
 Gets and sets whether the detail of this pivot item is hidden.

 ```javascript
 isDetailHidden() : boolean;